Angelina Jolie & Brad Pitt’s Son Maddox Isn’t Required To See Father Amid Custody Battle

 — People (@people) June 13, 2018

-“If the minor children remain closed down to their father and depending on the circumstances surrounding this condition, it may result in a reduction of the time they spend with [Jolie] and may result in the Court ordering primary physical custody to [Pitt],” read the documents reveal.
+“If the minor children remain closed down to their father and depending on the circumstances surrounding this condition, it may result in a reduction of the time they spend with [Jolie] and may result in the Court ordering primary physical custody to [Pitt],” the documents reveal.

 On Wednesday, Angelina Jolie spoke out about the court documents leaking via a statement from her rep. The actress was not happy about the leak, and proceeded to reveal that it was not in the best interest for her children to have the custody details posted online.